 For this programme, you will need the following:

-- Be at least 16 years old by the time the programme begins;
+- Be 16 years old by the time the programme starts;

 If you don’t meet the English criteria above, we have a range of English Language programmes available, depending on your current level of ability.